-EL Students who are also students with disabilities are frequently referred to as "EL with disabilities."
-All students, including dually identified students, are expected to participate in statewide academic assessments.
+EL students who are also students with disabilities are frequently referred to as "dually identified."
+All students, including those dually identified, are expected to participate in statewide academic assessments.
 Special testing accommodations are available to the dually identified student based on the student's disability and must be documented in the student's IEP or 504 Plan.
-Additionally, an EL with disabilities student may participate in an alternative assessment if eligibility requirements are met.
-For detailed information on assessment participation of students with disabilities, refer to OSTP Accommodations for Students with an Individualized Education Program (IEP) or Section 504 Plan.
+Additionally, an EL student with disabilities may participate in an alternative assessment if eligibility requirements are met.
+For detailed information on assessment participation of students with disabilities, refer to OSTP Accommodations for Students with an Individualized Education Program (IEP) or Section 504 Plan manual.